Perchinka/CyberClub_Tutorials/README.md

 # Usage
-You can find all rendered presentations at the http://alex.lukin.family/tutorials (Not yet)
+You can find all rendered presentations at the http://alex.lukin.family/tutorials

 If you are rendering it localy: